 - a composition portfolio comprising 1-2 works lasting between 2-5 minutes each with accompanying audio recording of the work(s)

-Short-listed candidates will be given 1 week's notice to submit the personal portfolio and thereafter, required to attend an interview.
+Short-listed candidates will be given 1 week's notice to submit the personal portfolio online and thereafter, required to attend an interview.
 For the Performance Portfolio, candidates must submit a recent recording that is recorded not more than 3 months before the deadline of the portfolio submission.

-Selection for Scholarship Awards
+Selection of Scholarship Awards

 Completed IP application will be forwarded to their respective IP Schools\JCs for nomination/recommendation.
 IP candidates nominated/recommended by their IP Schools/JCs will be invited for the scholarship selection interview.